mcqua007/shopify-bare/readme.md

  ## Getting Started ##
- **Why?**: This was built as a starter theme to bring modern build tools into Shopify development.
-This project relys on Shopify's Theme Kit to push and pull to your shopify store.
-This has been long supported from shopify.
-ONe of the motivations behind doing this was Shopify's now depracted slate that attempted to bring modern tooling to
+ **Why?**: This was built as a starter theme to bring modern build tools into Shopify development since Shopfiy Slate has been deprecated.
- Shopify developers but then later dropped support.
-This start theme is as bare as possibly which another thing Shopify doesn't provide.
+ This starter theme is as stripped down as possible so you can start with a blank canvas.
+Enjoy.
  **Pre-requisites**: Need to have [Shopify Theme Kit](https://shopify.github.io/themekit/), [Node/NPM](https://nodejs.org/), [Gulp Cli](https://gulpjs.com/docs/en/getting-started/quick-start) installed.

  ### Configuration ###